 Always begin with the standard “To Whom It May Concern.”
 The first line should provide the name of the person you are recommending.
 Next, state how long you have known the individual and in what context.

 Whoever is at the receiving end wants to hear two things.
-They want to hear specific examples of the individual’s personal qualities, leadership abilities, generosity, dedication, drive/ambition, and they want to know why this individual would be a good fit for their school.
+They want to hear specific examples of the individual’s personal qualities, leadership abilities, generosity, dedication, and drive/ambition, and they want to know why this individual would be a good fit for their school.

 When ending a college letter of recommendation, you don’t need to write much.
 Just state there “If you have any questions about this individual, please don’t hesitate to contact me at 030-255-1234” is more than adequate.

 You need to close the college recommendation letter appropriately.
 You can use “Best regards”, or “Sincerely”; include your and the name of your school right below.